project8/hornet/documentation/hornet.rst

 Hornet
 ======

 Hornet is the automatic data-flow software package for the Project 8 experiment.
-Hornet is responsible for handling data files after they are created by some DAQ system.
-It can move the files to safer storage locations, send information about the files to the run database, and perform nearline processing on some or all of the files.
+It is responsible for handling data files after they are created by some DAQ system, including:

+* Moving files to safer storage locations,

+* Sending information about the files to the run database, and

+* Performing nearline processing on some or all of the files.

-The documentation covers topics that are of interest to both users and developers.
+This documentation covers topics that are of interest to both users and developers.
 Topics that are not necessary for running Hornet are marked with **(dev)**.

 As you read through the Hornet documentation, you'll probably want to be aware of these :doc:`Concepts <concepts>`.
 The Organization section below will take you through the individual modules that make up Hornet.